 Meeting the Needs of Our Patients

-We implemented a new policy that supports employees to work from home.
+In March, we implemented a new policy that supports employees to work from home.
 The policy also includes provisions related to the use of paid time off (PTO) should current PTO banks be depleted due to time off caused by the coronavirus.
 WMed is requiring employees to work remotely but there are essential functions and patient care roles where this does not apply.
 We have identified and documented the critical services and work functions that must be maintained in order for WMed to be considered operational.
 Through employee cross-training and contingency plans we are committed to maintaining our operations should our employees become sick or quarantined because of COVID-19.
 Now is the time, like no other, when the WMed values of leadership, teamwork, and collaboration come to life.
-Whenever anyone is at our facilities, all are required to wear surgical or homemade masks to protect themselves and others from the spread of COVID-19.
+Whenever anyone is at our facilities, all are required to wear surgical or cloth masks to protect themselves and others from the spread of COVID-19.